 You can start palliative care at any stage of your illness.
-Whenever you feel comfortable or are starting to think about palliative care, discuss it with your primary care physician and give us a call at 240 – 753 – 4469.
+Whenever you feel comfortable or are starting to think about palliative care, discuss it with your primary care physician and give us a call at (301) 527 – 4070.

 Palliative care services at PMC would be provided by a certified physician or nurse practitioner – experts in palliative care and pain management.
 We offer a holistic approach to our care services.
 You will also have the opportunity to meet with a social worker, who can help you and your family navigate the emotional complexities often tied to an illness, and a chaplain, to discuss spiritual needs.

 Yes.
 The palliative care doctors work in collaboration with your primary care physician and specialists involved in your care.
 You would also be able to continue receiving curative treatment for your illness.

 Would I have to stop any curative treatments in order to receive palliative care?Amy Gress2021-02-23T23:27:51-05:00

 Due to COVID-19, we have temporarily closed our offices for visits.
 However, you can easily schedule a meeting with our doctors and nurse practitioners through an in-home visit, or via telemedicine.
 You can also check our Locations page for more information.

 PMC accepts: Cigna, Aetna, Johns Hopkins Health Care, Medicare, United Health Care, and CareFirst.
 For other insurances, it will be the patient’s responsibility to get reimbursed.
 Payment will be rendered at the appointment time; note that a co-pay may be required.